PN-Tester/commentDump/README.md

 **TLDR**
-- Dump all comments from target app
+- Dump all comments from target app into console output
+- Alert on detection of interesting keywords (password, secret, api-key, etc.)
-- Control over what resources gets parsed (JS, CSS, HTML, same-origine)
+- Control over what resources get parsed (JS, CSS, HTML, same-origin)
 - Group results together per resource location
-- Alert on detection of interesting keywords (password, secret, api-key, etc.)
 - Group Alerts together
-- Ability to customize keyword detections
+- You can customize what keywords are flagged

 # Rationale
 Over many years of penetration testing web applications, I have noticed that comments are likely to contain sensitive information.